Stingerman06/Stingerman06_FFXRandomizerPack/README.md

 ### These randomizers are all console window, but do not require much else.

 Meaning you don't have to use something like PowerShell or Command Prompt(yay!)

-# Release has been temporarily removed!

-This has been removed temporarily to get some randomizers packed in and started.
-When this gets started, this message will go away!